georgefst/monpad/README.md

 Server
 ------

 Open a terminal in the `server` directory.
-Run `cabal v2-update` to grab the latest package index from [hackage](https://hackage.haskell.org/), then `cabal v2-run`.
+Run `cabal v2-update` to grab the latest package index from [hackage](https://hackage.haskell.org/), then `cabal v2-run web-gamepad-test`.
 This will download all dependencies, then build and run the server.
 The first time you run this, it could take a while.

 Note that if your version of `cabal` is at least `3.0` you can just use `cabal update`, `cabal run` etc. as the `v2` build system is now the default.